RafaGago/mini-async-log/README.md

 The variability between machines (AMD-Intel) is big too.

+Said that, and being as biased as I am, I consider the mal variants the only asynchronous loggers of the ones tested here that can be severely stressed and still have a controlled behavior in all the tested parameters: the performance is always respectable and the worst case latency never goes out of control.

+An analisys logger by logger is presented below.

 #### mal-heap ####

 It shows very stable results in the throughput and latency measurements.
 The